MatthewRHermes/mrh/gpu/README.md

 ## Status

-The `Host` and `CUDA` backends tested on Polaris currently yield consistent LASSCF energies and number of iterations for the asynchronous algorithm for the polymer\_async input-deck for nfrags= 1, 2, 4, and 8.
+The `Host` and `CUDA` backends tested on Polaris currently yield consistent LASSCF energies and number of iterations for the asynchronous algorithm for the polymer\_async input-deck for nfrags= 1, 2, and 4.
+There is currently a 0.0253 energy difference for nfrags = 8 that is being debugged.
 Any differences observed should be reported as a bug.

 *Last Updated : 9-08-2023*